 7. Find alternative venue options

 The venue is almost always the largest part of the wedding budget, so by reducing or eliminating the cost you can save a lot of money.
 The ideal option would be to host the wedding at your or a family member’s house.
 If that is not an option, other non-traditional venues such as an Air-BnB or bed and breakfast could save you some money.
 If you are interested in a destination wedding Sandles resorts offer a “free wedding” package with a stay of three or more nights.
-This could save you some money since its technically and a honeymoon and wedding combined and if you go with their basic package there would be minimal extra fees that would incur.
+This could save you some money since its technically a honeymoon and wedding combined. plus if you go with their basic package there would be minimal extra fees that would incur.

 8. Have a potluck dinner